syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/02.regions/docs.en.md

 ## Overview

 * Regions are available to all customers.
-* Currently 2 regions are available.
+* Currently 3 regions are available.
 * The dashboard "Overview" shows the resources of the currently selected region.
+* Resource limits may vary between regions, in some cases effectively preventing the practical use of (a) region(s).

 ## Goal